zulip/zulip-mobile/docs/testing.md

 `__tests__` directory inside of any subfolder of `/src`.
 The test will be automatically picked up by the test runner.

+Use [deepFreeze](https://github.com/substack/deep-freeze) to test functions which access redux state.
+This won't allow the object to be mutated and hence will eventually fail tests in case of mutation.

 ## Functional tests
 Functional tests have not been set up.
 We plan to use [Appium](http://appium.io/).